 Primary school teachers must be qualified to teach the range of primary school subjects to children aged 4 to 12 years.
 To qualify as a primary school teacher, you must have completed one of the following:

 A list of recognised colleges providing approved programmes is available on the website of the Teaching Council of Ireland.

 Post primary teachers are normally required to teach at least 1 subject which they have studied to degree level.
 Post-primary teachers do not need to have a qualification in the Irish language unless they are employed by a Gaeltacht school or a school where Irish is the medium of instruction.

 Qualification is usually achieved by gaining a primary degree from a recognised third-level institution.
 This degree must include at least 1 subject from the post-primary schools’ curriculum for the Leaving Certificate Programme.
 The Teaching Council is the professional standards body for teaching the promotes and regulates the profession.
-The primary degree is followed by a postgraduate qualification in education such as the Higher Diploma in Education (H.Dip.Ed.) or a Professional Diploma in Education (PDE).
+The primary degree is followed by a postgraduate qualification in education such as the Professional Masters in Education (PME).